rouni001/CLARK/README.md

 ## INSTALLATION

-First, download the zipped package of the latest version (v1.2.5.1), available from the CLARK webpage ("Download tab"), http://clark.cs.ucr.edu.
+First, download the zipped package of the latest version, available from the CLARK webpage ("Download tab"), http://clark.cs.ucr.edu.
-Second, uncompress the tar.gz file ("tar -xvf CLARKV1.2.5.1.tar.gz"), then go to the sub-directory "CLARKSCV1.2.5.1" and execute the installation script ("./install.sh").
+Second, uncompress the tar.gz file ("tar -xvf CLARKV1.3.0.tar.gz"), then go to the sub-directory "CLARKSCV1.3.0" and execute the installation script ("./install.sh").

 The installation is done!
 You can now run CLARK and any of the provided scripts.

-The installer builds binaries (CLARK, CLARK-l and CLARK-S, in the folder "exe" in CLARKSCV1.2.5.1).
+The installer builds binaries (CLARK, CLARK-l and CLARK-S, in the folder "exe" in CLARKSCV1.3.0).

 ## SCRIPTS

 After the installation, you can also notice that several scripts are available.
 Especially:

-- set_targets.sh and classify_metagenome.sh: They allow you to define your database and to classify your metagenomes against it. set_targets.sh can be called indefinitely to build several database(s) (downloaded from NCBI or available "locally" in your disk).
+- `set_targets.sh` and `classify_metagenome.sh`: They allow you to define your database and to classify your metagenomes against it. set_targets.sh can be called indefinitely to build several database(s) (downloaded from NCBI or available "locally" in your disk).